ennesuysal/ha_redis_postgres/README.md

 # ha_redis_postgres
+## High Avaibility Redis and PostgreSQL

 1. Your master node must have node-role.kubernetes.io/master=master label and your worker nodes must have node-role.kubernetes.io/worker: worker
 1. Your all nodes must have /mnt/pv-data/redis-sentinel/sentinel.conf file.
-(Yo can find config file from configs directory and you must change master node's ip)
+(Yo can find config file from configs directory)
-1. Enjoy it!
+1. Enjoy!